Buffett111/SICXE-Assembler/README.md

 ---

+### main.exe usage

+If you want to use main.exe instead of main.py make sure you put main.exe under SIC/XE-Assembler directory and there are opcode.json and directive.json under tables directory(you can use yours if you want) rest of the usage is exactly the same of main.py

+---

 ## Default Behavior
 1. **Input Directory**:
    - If no `-t` is specified, the assembler will look for the input file in the `/test` directory.